CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

 ## Tuning Queries and Reads

-*You will now tune your requests to Azure Cosmos DB by manipulating the SQL query and properties of the **RequestOptions** class in the .NET SDK.*
+*You will now tune your requests to Azure Cosmos DB by manipulating the SQL query and properties of the **RequestOptions** class in the Java SDK.*

 ### Measuring RU Charge

 1. Locate the *using* block within the **Main** method and delete the code added for the previous section so it again looks like this:

-    ```csharp
+    ```java
     public static async Task Main(string[] args)
     {
         using (CosmosClient client = new CosmosClient(_endpointUri, _primaryKey))